rdpep/Jiu-Jitsu-Coach/README.md

 # Jiu Jitsu Coach CLI

 A command-line Python app that simulates a personalized jiu jitsu coach.
 Users can choose the type of training they want (e.g., offense, defense (not currently built), takedowns, etc.), and the program randomly selects drills based on their input and speaks them aloud using text-to-speech.
+This is currently a tool that I built for my own personal jiu jitsu game that I have been developing.
+It does not encompass every possible move or attack.
+The overall of it includes a general 'specialized' mode that is more tailored towards learning the moves and drilling their sequences.
+The 'BLITZ' mode is a mode that is intended to be used after many moves have already been learned from the 'specialized' mode.
+This mode is slightly faster in its move calls and is less descriptive in the move sequences.
+In an attempt to simulate an actual supportive coach, there are random encouragement/supportive callouts spoken during the 'BLITZ' mode.

 ---